geometryzen/g20mono/README.md

 ## Overview

-A modern JavaScript (TypeScript) suite of packages for rendering 2D graphics using Scalable Vector Graphics (SVG) in the browser.
+A modern JavaScript (TypeScript) suite of ESM modules for rendering 2D graphics using Scalable Vector Graphics (SVG) in the browser.

 ![](./images/ramp.png)